norlab/LIS-546-SPR2021/content/linked-data.md

 }
 ```

-Note - we are still using Schema.org as the authority for things like "name", "url" and "image" - only with the `@ID` tage we used the schema.org namespace as our actual attribute name.
-So for a JSON-LD encoding of information about me - there is no plain language "name" attribute, but instead the attribute is "http://schema.org/name".
+Note, we are still using Schema.org as the authority for things like "name", "url", and "image", only with the `@ID` tag we used the schema.org namespace as our actual attribute name.
+So for a JSON-LD encoding of information about Nic Weber, there is no plain language "name" attribute, but instead the attribute is "http://schema.org/name".
 In some ways - this makes machine operations easier, there are fewer lines of data to read and interpret.
 But, the cost of using this form of syntax is that it is much less human readable (we have to know, for example, what "url" means to accurately interpret what the link "http://nicweber.info" stands for).

-Both approaches - using plain language attribute names as well as id names - are valid.
+Both approaches, using plain language attribute names as well as id names, are valid.
 We can use either to create linked data about Nic Weber.
 The important point is that we have used JSON-LD to create graph structured data that is semantically meaningful.
 In particular, we added a schema to define attributes in our dataset through the standard Scehma.org and its namespaces.

 ## Linked Data for Curation
 The description of linked data above may seem somewhat tenuously related to data curation.
 In the following section I will draw on examples from previous chapters to explain how and why linked data is relevant to our practical work in curating data for reuse.